 How to Create a Professional Resume in Photoshop

-Amid trade wars and political turmoil, the United States labor industry continue to look good compared to recent years based on a current Employment Situation Report released by the Bureau of Labor Statistics (BLS).
-While other industries are still trying to make up for the profit losses of the Great Recession, the American workforce in general is performing well.
+Amid trade wars and political turmoil, the United States labor industry continues to look good compared to recent years based on a current Employment Situation Report released by the Bureau of Labor Statistics (BLS).
+While other industries are still trying to make up for the profit losses of the Great Recession, the American workforce, in general, is performing well.

-According to bls.gov., the unemployment rate remains at 3.6 percent and the job market is on a rise in professional and business services and in health care.
-For anyone who wants to land their dream job or something closer, now is the time to claim your share of the employment market's generous opportunities by creating a resume that nails first impressions.
+The US unemployment rate remains at 3.6 percent and the job market is on a rise in professional and business services and in health care.
+For anyone who wants to land their dream job or something closer, now is the time to claim your share of the employment market's generous opportunities by creating a professional resume that nails first impressions.

 1. Use A Clean Format

 You may have excellent writing or communication skills but if the information in your resume is cluttered or not legible enough, it's not going to get noticed.
 Remember that companies, especially big ones, receive dozens or even hundreds of resumes, cover letters, and other documents for job applications every day.
 Properly format your resume using standard formatting rules.

 If you're a web or graphic designer, you can add some creative flair to your resume by formatting it in Adobe Photoshop.
 Choose a clean font for your headings and highlight work experience by using bold and italics.
 This isn't your high school resume writing homework.
 And you're not in college class anymore, so the standard resume would be very predictable and one-dimensional for the recruitment panel.
 It is very important to make your resume as visually appealing as it is legible and organized especially if you're applying for a fairly sophisticated job or a position that demands creative skillset.